 Since the age of 18, Andrew has been building and growing startup companies like Moz, Seesmic (acquired by Hootsuite), Stride (acquired by Copper), and Tatango.
 He's worked across all areas of the customer acquisition funnel, from awareness through retention, with a heavy emphasis on SaaS and consumer internet.
 Andrew also advises at groups like Techstars and Startup Weekend, and is an occasional columnist for Inc. Magazine.

 Forbes named Andrew one of 30 innovators under the age of 30 in marketing, the United Nations appointed him an entrepreneurial delegate, and he's spoken around the globe on all topics digital.

 A proud Seattle native, Andrew currently splits time between Seattle and New York City with his beloved espresso machine and obligatory Nirvana albums.

 I didn't come from a family of wealth or success.
 Both of my parents are blue collar workers, my father at a power plant and my mother as a receptionist.
 Like most loving parents, they offered the following advice; go to school, get a good job and stay there.

 I don't have any entrepreneurial fairytales to share about selling baseball cards on the playground or starting a billion dollar company out of a dorm room.
 And my resume is void of any big name consultancy, exit, or brand.

-But, in spite of these shortcomings and failures, I've been able to make my way through the world of technology and entrepreneurship on a combination of moderate intelligence and pure grit.
+But, in spite of these shortcomings, I've been able to make my way through the world of technology and entrepreneurship on a combination of moderate intelligence and pure grit.
 At a fundamental level, I guess that's what this site is all about.
 It's for the underdogs, the ones that haven't checked all the boxes, but have aspirations to be truly great.